This is an expanded version of a21 multiplayer strategy guide for a22, updated by request. I've marked my recent a22 comments with "■".

-This is a very powerful and common strategy.
+This is a very powerful and common late-game strategy.
 Boom a bit with women in age I, then start making slingers and mining stone.
 Go to age II, continuing to boom.
 Here you can make some celtic cavalry to go raid the enemy or just keep booming.
 Switch to making spearmen later in age II so that you have enough stone to get to age III soon.
 When you're going III, make sure you mine enough stone for a fortress, from which you make Cunobelin.
 Then select Cunobelin and all your slingers and spearmen (alt-double click on a slinger to select all slingers, shift alt-double click on a spearmen to select all spearmen, and bind the whole army to a hotkey), and send them at the enemy.
 Make sure Cunobelin doesn't die, because his healing is very powerful.
 It's good to keep making celtic cavalry in age III to raid or to kill enemy archers.

 Seleucids can use massed Dahae Horse Archers, which become very tough with the Seleucid cavalry hero and the Seleucid bonus cavalry health upgrade.

 When massing cavalry in the late game, it's helpful to use corrals in addition to farms, so your idle cavalry are benefiting you by producing food.

 Get to age 3 fast at perhaps 10 minutes with only 90-100 pop, and immediately make the elephant hero that grants -50% mercenary cost.

 Start producing cheap mercenary skirmishers, archers, and swordsmen from many barracks and military colonies.
 You can also produce mercenary cavalry, but usually this strategy gets used in no-cavalry games.